Rail transport in Indonesia: Sumatra

-Alongside the formal railways, there's also the so-called Motor Lori Ekspress or "Molek" railway in Lebong Tandai, Bengkulu.
-The service, which consisted of motored draisines operated by locals, connected the isolated village of Lebong Tandai with the village of Air Tenang, both in Napal Putih Subdistrict, North Bengkulu Regency.
-The 35 km route through Sumatran jungle is a former gold mining railway line built by the Dutch colonial in the 1900s.
+In addition to the formal railway network, the Motor Lori Ekspress, commonly known as the "Molek", operates in Lebong Tandai, Bengkulu.
+The service uses motorised draisines operated by local residents to connect the isolated villages of Lebong Tandai and Air Tenang in the Napal Putih Subdistrict of North Bengkulu Regency.
+The 35 km route through the Sumatran jungle follows a former gold-mining railway built by the Dutch colonial administration in the early 20th century.

 Kalimantan

-The first railway network in Kalimantan island was opened in 1908, serving the oil refinery and port of Balikpapan.
-It was closed in 1950.
-In 2010, plans were announced for Kalimantan to get a 122 km long railway for the transport of coal between the Muara Wahau mine and the port of Bengalon.
-In January 2016, Russian Railways reported that the construction of a railway in Kalimantan will finish in 2019; however, in 2022 they withdraw from the initial investment plan so the railway construction was canceled.
+The first railway in Kalimantan opened in 1908, serving an oil refinery and the port of Balikpapan.
+It closed in 1950.
+In 2010, plans were announced for the construction of a 122 km railway to transport coal between a mine at Muara Wahau and the port of Bengalon.
+In January 2016, Russian Railways announced that construction would be completed in 2019.
+However, the company withdrew from the investment plan in 2022, and the railway project was cancelled.